ionic-team/ionic2-starter-tutorial/README.md

-This is a starter template for [Ionic 2](http://ionicframework.com/docs/v2/) projects.
+This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.

 ## How to use this template